 Kentucky sports fans, rejoice!
-The eagerly awaited launch of online sports betting in KY is just around the corner, scheduled for September 28, 2023.
-Retail sportsbooks have already opened their doors on September 7, 2023 with Governor Andy Beshear making the first wager at Churchill Downs.
+The eagerly awaited online sports betting in KY is now live, starting from September 28, 2023.
+Retail sportsbooks opened their doors earlier on September 7, 2023, with Governor Andy Beshear making the first wager at Churchill Downs.

-Get ready to enjoy legal sports betting in Kentucky and join the action for the 2023 NFL Season from Week 4 onwards.
+You can now enjoy legal sports betting in Kentucky and jump into the action for the 2023 NFL Season from Week 4 onwards.
 Find out which Kentucky sports betting sites are set to offer the best lines, bonuses, and wagering opportunities.

 For the full guide on the state’s leading operators, promotions, and the legal landscape of online sports betting in Kentucky, continue reading below.

 Yes, sports betting is legal in Kentucky.
 The state legalized sports betting, including online platforms, in March 2023.
-Residents and visitors will be able to place bets on sports events through authorized online sports betting sites or mobile apps within the state’s boundaries from September 7, 2023 (retail shops) and September 28, 2023 (online betting).
+Residents and visitors are now able to place bets on sports events through authorized online sports betting sites or mobile apps within the state’s boundaries from September 7, 2023 (retail shops) and September 28, 2023 (online betting).

 With Kentucky being one of the most recent states to make online sports betting legal, no wonder there is going to be big competition between operators to grab as many customers as possible in the opening weeks.

 BetMGM, FanDuel, and DraftKings have successfully launched their betting apps on September 28, 2023 and started offering their standard welcome packages for fellow Kentuckians.

 BetMGM was one of the first to communicate and reach an agreement with the Kentucky Horse Racing Commission (KHRC), getting a license to operate in the state.
 It is ranked as one of the best sportsbooks in the United States, offering a vast selection of betting markets for over 25 different sports.